Skip to content

 space_complexity.rb

-As shown in Figure 2-18, the recursive depth of this function is \(n\), and in each recursive call, an array is initialized with lengths \(n\), \(n-1\), \(\dots\), \(2\), \(1\), averaging \(n/2\), thus overall occupying \(O(n^2)\) space:
+As shown in the following figure, the recursion depth of this function is \(n\), and an array is initialized in each recursive function with lengths of \(n\), \(n-1\), \(\dots\), \(2\), \(1\), with an average length of \(n / 2\), thus occupying \(O(n^2)\) space overall:

 space_complexity.py